ELLIEAI7/Cliniscribe/desktop-app/INSTALLATION.md

 ## ❓ Frequently Asked Questions

-### Can I use CliniScribe offline?
+### Can I use CogniScribe offline?

-**Yes!** After the initial setup (which downloads AI models), CliniScribe works 100% offline.
+**Yes!** After the initial setup (which downloads AI models), CogniScribe works 100% offline.
 Process as many lectures as you want without internet.

 ### How much does it cost?

-CliniScribe is **free for educational use** by medical and nursing students.
+CogniScribe is **free for educational use** by medical and nursing students.

 ### Is there a mobile version?

 Not yet.
-CliniScribe requires significant computing power for AI processing, which works best on laptops/desktops.
+CogniScribe requires significant computing power for AI processing, which works best on laptops/desktops.

 ### Can I process multiple lectures at once?

-Currently, CliniScribe processes one lecture at a time.
+Currently, CogniScribe processes one lecture at a time.
 This ensures the best quality and performance.

 ### Where are my notes saved?

 Notes are stored in:
-- **macOS**: `~/Library/Application Support/com.cliniscribe.app/notes/`
+- **macOS**: `~/Library/Application Support/com.bageltech.cogniscribe/notes/`
-- **Windows**: `%APPDATA%\cliniscribe\notes\`
+- **Windows**: `%APPDATA%\cogniscribe\notes\`
-- **Linux**: `~/.config/cliniscribe/notes/`
+- **Linux**: `~/.config/cogniscribe/notes/`

 ### Can I customize the note format?